Lincoln Detox: Early Practise

+Legal Challenges

 The incorporation of acupuncture into the detoxification program, however, did not come without its challenges and obstacles.

-Acupuncture could not legally be practiced unless under the supervision of a trained doctor of [Western] medicine.
+Acupuncture could not legally be practiced unless under the supervision of a trained doctor of Western medicine.
 Per Alba's account, "the medical community had huge problems with it, had problems with people who were not medical doctors treating...so, immediately, their rules began to change.
 They made it so that at first, in order for you to practice acupuncture, you would have to be under the supervision of a medical doctor who knew absolutely nothing about acupuncture, okay–but, it became illegal to practice acupuncture unless it was under a medical supervisor, a doctor, and they began to take control of the industry.
 We, at Lincoln Detox, continued to use acupuncture.
 It became very popular, it helped a lot of people, and people began coming to Lincoln Hospital wanting to be treated at the acupuncture clinic that was set up for substance abusers, wanting to be treated for other things."

 In the second of the NADA History Series meetings, Silvers recounts the process.
-She identifies Steve Levine as the first medical doctor to supervise the use of acupuncture at the Lincoln Detox Program.
+She identifies Steven Levine as the first medical doctor to supervise the use of acupuncture at the Lincoln Detox Program.
 Explains Bosque: "...we hired two acupuncturists–a Chinese woman, and I believe he was a Japanese man, and they started doing the auricular therapy."

+Expansion and Training

 Eventually, the Lincoln Detox program was able to fund sending several of its members to study acupuncture at the Quebec Acupuncture Institute of Montreal.
 They returned with diplomas and practiced acupuncture at Lincoln Detox, teaching others at the program how to use acupuncture.

+Key Figures

 The late New Afrikan activist and member of the Black Liberation Army Mutulu Shakur was eventually invited to become a part of the program at Lincoln Detox by founding activists.
 "Once we had doctors from Lincoln Hospital who said that they were gonna be responsible," recounts Cleo Silvers, "that's when we brought Mutulu in.
 Because we had a medical director, and we wanted to have a director who had revolutionary consciousness."
 In one of Bosque's accounts, "In 1977, we returned with our acupuncture degrees, so Mutulu decided, 'we'll open up a school and we'll call it Lincoln Detox Acupuncture School'.
 And we did it.
 Now, did we have permission?
 No. Were we gonna ask for permission?
 No, 'cause they would've said no anyway.
 We just did it."